 I have written an ongoing series of papers and articles on race, literature and Marxism.

-I presented a seminar on Race and Poetry at University of Kent in 2017.
-An article in the Journal of British and Irish Innovative Poetry entitled Writing Race Under Capital: Nisha Ramayya, Nat Raha, and Daljit Nagra’s ‘Ramayana’ is forthcoming.
+- I presented a seminar on Race and Poetry at University of Kent in 2017.
+An article in the Journal of British and Irish Innovative Poetry entitled Writing Race Under Capital: Nisha Ramayya, Nat Raha, and Daljit Nagra’s ‘Ramayana’ is forthcoming in 2020.

 Architecture and Space